FAUSheppy/potaris-next-gen/site/content/de/posts/flask_migration/index.md

 I like to start my flask projects with a simple __name__ == "__main__" with argparse and app.run().
 But obviously the flask inbuilt server is not the fastest and probably not the safest either.
 This is why you should eventually use a WSGI-runner like waitress to run your app.
 This post will show how to migrate, while keeping any standalone capabilities.

 ## Migrating “__init__” code
-In short, everything in your if __name__ block is not going to be executed anymore, the simplest solution is to move it to a `@app.before_first_request` anotated function, so:
+In short, everything in your if __name__ block is not going to be executed anymore, the simplest solution is to move it to a `@app.before_first_request` annotated function, so:

     app = Flask("NAME")